 Step 1: Create a New Project

 - To get started with C# SQL Server, open Visual Studio to create a new project.
-Once the video studio is active, go to the menu option at the top.
+Once the visual studio is active, go to the menu option at the top.
 Select “New” and click on “Project“.

 - Mention your project name and choose a location from the browser.
 Now, press “OK“.
 Also, make sure to select your project type as a “Windows Forms” application.